survivejs/webpack-book/manuscript/developing/02_development_server.md

 T> `wp` stands for [webpack-nano](https://www.npmjs.com/package/webpack-nano).
 If you are using **webpack-cli** or another option, adjust the script to your liking.

+{pagebreak}

 In addition, WPS has to be connected to webpack configuration.
 In this case we'll run it in `liveReload` mode and refresh the browser on changes.
-In addition we'll make it possible to change the port by passing an environmental variable, like `PORT=3000 npm start`:
+We'll make it possible to change the port by passing an environmental variable, like `PORT=3000 npm start`:

 **webpack.config.js**